Ideology of the Chinese Communist Party: Socialist modernization

 The party is, in official discourse, directly linked to modernity.
 For instance, in Hu's speech commemorating the 85th anniversary of the CCP's founding, he said, "Only our Party can become the nucleus of power to lead the Chinese revolution, construction, and reform, only it is able to bear the great trust of the Chinese people and the Chinese nationality ...
 In the last 85 years, our party has preserved and developed the progressive creative line."
 According to the CCP, the "people are the force for creating history", and for the CCP to accomplish its task of modernization, it cannot become alienated from the people; it must creatively adapt theory and pursue strategic, sound policies.
 Therefore, having a correct understanding of Marxism and its development in China is crucial.
 Hu noted that progressiveness "is the essence of Marxist party building" and that it is "the basic service and eternal theme" of Marxism.

-The CCP has come a long way to modernization via the industrialization movements that were brought on by communism.
-This is a painful process and people continue to face difficulty as the world rapidly develops.
-Mao’s position as a dictator gave way and continues to give way to the oppression of peoples in China, no matter the economic success that has been gained through the communist movement.